MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathRemoveFileSpec](/windows/desktop/api/shlwapi/nf-shlwapi-pathremovefilespeca) Ayrıntılar için.
+Ayrıntılar için bkz.
+[Pathremovedosyabelirtimi](/windows/win32/api/shlwapi/nf-shlwapi-pathremovefilespecw) .

-## <a name="renameextension"></a> ATLPath::RenameExtension
+## <a name="renameextension"></a>ATLPath:: RenameExtension

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathRenameExtension](/windows/desktop/api/shlwapi/nf-shlwapi-pathrenameextensiona).
+Bu işlev [PathRenameExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathrenameextensionw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi